-The treatment on the right had a different Facebook title link that said “Birchbox – The Perfect Holliday Gift.”
+The treatment on the right had a different Facebook title link that said “Birchbox – The Perfect Holiday Gift.”
 These two versions ran concurrently in a 50/50 split test for a week before the holidays.

 The treatment on the right doubled referral visits and referral sales.
-So....let’s just way tapping into the holiday spirit when everyone is looking for cool gifts really paid off!
+So....let’s just way tapping into the holiday spirit when everyone is looking for cool gifts that really paid off!

 Here’s the embedded account page widget for Dollar Shave Club.

 In one of the very first tests they conducted after starting on the Friendbuy platform, they tested variations of the copy sent to friends via email (the shared email).

 What’s interesting to me about this email copy is that it is rather long.
 Normally short, terse copy works best.
 But once and awhile, someone comes along and blows your theory right out of the water and this is one of them.

 So this relatively long, cheeky and humorous copy tapped into the brand voice of Dollar Shave Club and you know what?
 It doubled the referral sales over the control version.

 The next thing you can do is increase the number of friends who convert – that’s your referral conversion rate.
 Here are three ways to help increase them.